2008 / 2009 Seasons Events

 Winter Lecture 26th March 2009, Mr. Graham Roberts, “Town Archives”.

-Mr. Roberts, Regional Archivist with Dumfries & Galloway Council, delivered a fascinating account of his work in preserving and conserving the vast amount of documents and other malecture0309terial in the region’s archive collection.
+Mr. Roberts, Regional Archivist with Dumfries & Galloway Council, delivered a fascinating account of his work in preserving and conserving the vast amount of documents and other material in the region’s archive collection.

 Some dating from the 16th century, the collection covers burgh and parish records before local government reorganisation, including property valuation rolls, census records and reports from the burgh and sheriff courts.
 Graham revealed that the Dumfries archives are among the most comprehensive in the country and is often asked for help by persons tracing their family history.
 The amount of material is such that some records are stored in the Archive Centre in Burns Street, the former Loreburn Church and at a disused warehouse at Irongray Road at Lochside where conditions are less than ideal.